A hyperextended knee is where the knee joint bends too far backwards.

 So what causes hyperextension of the knee?
 Anyone can suffer from a hyperextended knee, but it is most commonly a sporting injury.
 It can be caused by anything which forces the knee joint to bend too far backwards.
 Typical causes include:

-What prevents hyperextension of the knee?
 The four knee ligaments, the anterior and posterior cruciate ligaments and the medial and lateral collateral ligaments are the main stabilisers of the knee joint.
 They are strong ligaments that hold the knee bones together, but if enough force goes through the knee, the ligaments over-stretch and the knee hyperextends.

 Women are at greater risk of experiencing a hyperextended knee injury as their ligaments tend to be more lax than men’s which results in an increase likelihood of joint instability.